-The following is a list of First Period (1625-1725), Second Period (1725-1776) and Federal-era houses in Ipswich, Massachusetts.
+The following is a list of houses constructed during the First Period (1625-1725), Second Period / Georgian (1725-1776) and Federal-era houses in Ipswich, Massachusetts.
 Links are provided to photos and the history of the house.

 The First Period of colonial American architecture was approximately 1626 through 1725.
 There are more remaining first Period houses in Essex County, MA than anywhere else in the country, and Ipswich has 59 (depending on who’s counting), more surviving First Period homes than any other town.